rabestro/graph-pathfinding-algorithms/graph-shell/README.md

 $ mise run demo-shell
 ```

-Alternatively, you can compile and run using Gradle manually (using the tool chain managed by `mise` or system tools):
+Alternatively, you can compile and run using Gradle manually (using the toolchain managed by `mise` or system tools):

 To compile:
 ```shell
 $ gradle assemble
 ```

-This command will create an executable jar.
+This command will create an executable JAR.
 On Linux or macOS you can run it via:
 ```shell
 $ ./build/libs/graph-shell-1.0-SNAPSHOT.jar
 ```

-On a Windows machine you should run the application using java:
+On a Windows machine you should run the application using Java:
 ```shell
 $ java -jar ./build/libs/graph-shell-1.0-SNAPSHOT.jar
 ```